What’s better than a slice of free pie? How about a whole pie?

 MAGNOLIA GARDENS | 5840 Glover Road, Langley City

-- Monday, October 3, from 10-11 am.
-The first 75 seniors to drive thru will receive a 9″ Creamy Blueberry Crumble Pie.
+- WEDNESDAY, OCTOBER 4, from 2-3 pm.
+The first 75 seniors to drive-thru will receive a 8″ Autumn Apple & Date Pie.

 SUNRIDGE GARDENS | 22301 Fraser Highway, Murrayville

-- Monday, October 3, from 2-3 pm.
+- WEDNESDAY, OCTOBER 4, from 10-11 am.
 The first 50 seniors to drive thru will receive a Candied Fruit & Nut Pie.
+Please drive in through our entrance on Fraser Highway.

 “It’s active aging week, so consume your pie responsibly,” jokes Tanya Snow.
 “Some people might be tempted to pick up more than one.
 We’re encouraging people to make sure there’s enough pie to go around by visiting only one event.”